ChetanSahu07/backend/readme.md

 --> Check the response in the postman.<br/>
 Now we have commented that code and written actuall code for regestering user in database.

+## Actual Registration of user
+### Take the data from req.body
+it gives the form and json data
+### handle file handling by multer middleware in user router
+see the syntax and details